Six-Kizuki-to-the-moon/Machine-Learning/README.md

 This repository is used to create travel recommendation systems based on user preferences

 # Resource
-- Dataset : Before we cleaning the dataset we used from <a href="https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination">Indonesia Tourism Destination</a>.
-And after we clean the dataset we store it in the folder dataset in this repository
+- Dataset : The first step we do is clean the dataset we got from <a href="https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination">Indonesia Tourism Destination</a> that we will use and then we save it in the dataset folder in this repository.
 - Model : We creating the three models with using <a href="https://www.tensorflow.org/">Tensorflow</a>, <a href="https://scikit-learn.org/">Sklearn</a> technology.
     - Content Based Filtering, for giving best preference based on user input such as category, city, and price. {<a href="https://github.com/Six-Kizuki-to-the-moon/Machine-Learning/blob/main/model/recomendation_category.ipynb">model1</a>, <a href="https://github.com/Six-Kizuki-to-the-moon/Machine-Learning/blob/main/model/recomendation_similarItem.ipynb">model2</a>}
     - Collaborative filtering, for giving recomendations based on ratings user on every destination {<a href="https://github.com/Six-Kizuki-to-the-moon/Machine-Learning/blob/main/model/recomendation_collab.ipynb">model3</a>}